 It is no secret that the construction industry struggles to recruit and retain the workforce it needs and with Brexit in motion, this concern is only amplified.
 Before change can occur, the industry must address the underutilisation of resources, high dissatisfaction rates and poor diversity levels.
 How can cultural transformation be achieved to build diverse, inclusive and ultimately more productive teams?

-- Overcoming the skills gap and attracting digital natives through effective education, partnerships and recruitment
+- Overcoming the skills gap and attracting digital natives through more effective education, partnerships and recruitment

 - Tackling deeply ingrained representational bias to encourage sector diversity

-- Addressing alarming concerns for employee wellbeing on sites and creating safe working environments
+- Addressing alarming concerns for employee wellbeing on sites and creating safer working environments

 Elsie Owusu OBE, Director, ArchQuestra